 Since this monitor offers support for AMD FreeSync, you're going to get the most benefit if you have it hooked up to a gaming rig with an AMD chipset, but there's a lot here to like even if you don't.
-You don't need to worry about long hours in front of your computer destroying your eyes either.
-This 4K monitor comes with an eye care mode that makes use of blue light technology and an eco conscious mode.
+You don't need to worry about long hours in front of your computer destroying your eyes, either.
+This 4K monitor comes with an eye care mode that makes use of blue light technology, as well as an eco-conscious mode.

 3. LG 24UD58-B 24″ 4K UHD IPS Monitor

-But as we said before, the best part of this monitor are the range of built in features.
-There are two different game modes for first person shooters as well as one for real time strategy games, and it also has advanced features like Dynamic Action Sync and a Black Stabilizer.
-But more productivity oriented customers will find a lot of tools at their disposal too.
-The Screen Split 2.0 design gives you a bunch of different modes for aligning multiple windows, and the on screen controls are exceptional.
+But as we said before, the best part of this monitor is the range of built-in features.
+There are two different game modes for first-person shooters as well as one for real-time strategy games, and it also has advanced features like Dynamic Action Sync and a Black Stabilizer.
+But more productivity-oriented customers will find a lot of tools at their disposal, too.
+The Screen Split 2.0 design gives you a bunch of different modes for aligning multiple windows, and the on-screen controls are exceptional.

 4. Dell UltraSharp U2412M 24″ Monitor

-The Dell UltraSharp U2412m is less specialized than most of the monitors that have preceded it, but what it lacks in gaming specific features it more than makes up for with an incredibly versatile feature set that is as good for the office as it is for the home.
-OSD navigation is notoriously unwieldy, but the UltraSharp will make you reconsider what you think about OSD.
-There are tons of options at your fingertips, and it's surprisingly easy to navigate.
+The Dell UltraSharp U2412m is less specialized than most of the monitors that have preceded it, but what it lacks in gaming-specific features it more than makes up for with an incredibly versatile feature set that is as good for the office as it is for the home.
+OSD navigation is notoriously unwieldy, but the UltraSharp feature will make you reconsider what you think about OSD.
+There are tons of options at your fingertips, and they're surprisingly easy to navigate.

-And whether you're a gamer or a professional, you can pretty easily set up all of your important devices at the same time.
+Whether you're a gamer or a professional, you can pretty easily set up all of your important devices at the same time.
 There are five different USB ports - a great choice if you have a lot of accessories that you need to juggle between on a regular basis.
-And this is a monitor that's conscious about the environment too.
-It's constructed from environmentally friendly materials.
+And this is a monitor that's conscious about the environment, too, constructed in large part from environmentally-friendly materials.

 5. ViewSonic XG2402 24″ Gaming Monitor

-Viewsonic's reputation is strong enough that the name alone can convince some customers to buy them.
-And while a lot of their monitors are focused on color correction for creative professionals, the XG2402 goes all in on gaming.
-This is another monitor with AMD FreeSync technology, but it also offers a refresh rate of 144 Hz and an ultra quick response time of 1 millisecond.
+ViewSonic's reputation is strong enough that the name alone can convince some customers to buy from them.
+And while a lot of their monitors are focused on color correction for creative professionals, the XG2402 goes all-in on gaming.
+This is another monitor with AMD FreeSync technology, but it also offers a refresh rate of 144 Hz and an ultra-quick response time of 1 millisecond.
 In terms of raw speed specs, it's easily among the best.

-And you have a vast range of different gaming features.
-The HotKey mode lets you pick from multiple gaming genre presets or your own that you make so you can find the right color correction for your favorite games.
+And you have a vast range of different gaming features at your disposal.
+The HotKey mode lets you pick from multiple gaming presets or your own custom presets, allowing you to find the ideal color correction for your favorite games.
 If you really want to get granular with it, you can even assign specific color levels for each individual game.
 And there are 22 customizable black levels for clearer and more distinguished shadows.